cockroachdb/docs/frequently-asked-questions.md

 **Replication**

-In CockroachDB, each range of key-value data is replicated multiple times (3 by default).
-Whenever you write to the database, CockroachDB uses the [Raft consensus algorithm](https://raft.github.io/), a popular successor to Paxos, to guarantee that a majority of the affected range replicas remain consistent.
-If any part of a transaction fails to meet this requirement, the transaction does not happen, and the database is left unchanged.

-In conjunction with the strong consistency that Raft provides, you can define the location of range replicas in various ways, depending on the types of failure you want to secure against and your network topology.
+CockroachDB replicates your data multiple times and guarantees consistency between replicas using the the [Raft consensus algorithm](https://raft.github.io/), a popular successor to Paxos.
+You can define the location of replicas in various ways, depending on the types of failure you want to secure against and your network topology.
 You can locate replicas on:

 - Different disks within a server to tolerate disk failures
 - Different servers within a rack to tolerate server failures